Liouville theorems for infinity Laplacian with gradient and KPP type equation

-The uniqueness solution involving infinity Laplacian and sign-changing potential is indeed a challenging problem.
-Therefore, it is also worth mentioning that the uniqueness of positive solution is a counterpart of the non-uniqueness result for sign-changing $f$ obtained by Lu and Wang in \cite{LW2008,LW2008a}.
+New ideas must be figured out to deal with the current problems.

 \textit{The paper is organized as follows : In Section 2, we establish some preliminary results such as comparison principle, strong maximum principle and Hopf's lemma that are used to prove the main results.
 Here, we also prove some direct Liouville type results without assumption at infinity on potential $c(x)$.
 In Section~\ref{S-eigen}, we study the related Dirichlet principal eigenvalue problem, some basic qualitative properties of the eigenvalue and use it to characterize the maximum principle.
 Section~\ref{S-liouv} is devoted to proofs of the existence, nonexistence and uniqueness of positive solution of equation (\ref{E1.1}) and construction of some examples to illustrate the results.}